YellowJacketLinux/yjl-sysusers/README.md

 a username before querying the JSON file, invalid usernames in the JSON file will never be used.

+For system users and groups, I am actually included to restrict it to lowercase alphanumeric strings no longer than 24 characters.

 #### User and Group ID Numbers

 Every object __MUST__ have a `uid` and/or `gid` property that points